tralpha/spotify-project/docs/data-cleaning.md

 <img src="images/playlist_map_df.png" width="440">

 ## Negative Samples
-**Here we first refer to our response variable "Match" which will be frequently referenced in our reporting**
+**Here we first refer to our response variable "Match" which will be frequently referenced in our reporting:**
 <br>
 In order to train our model we also need a negative sample set.
 We will add random songs to each playlist.
 We add a binary value called `match` which is used as the response variable for the model.<br>